Almissbah/articles/README.md

 * For generating covarage reports launch gradle window from android studio's side bar and run the following command: gradle :app:createDebugCoverageReport
 * To build and run the app, clone the repo into a new android studio project and build the code, then lanuch it on any android phone.
+* Unit tests are created for ArticlesUtils, AppUtils and Sample espresso tests are created for MainActivity.